objcio/articles/2014-08-02-dependency-injection.md

 [Smith]: http://blog.8thlight.com/eric-smith/2009/04/16/dependency-inversion-principle-and-iphone.html

 If you decide you need a DI framework and Interface Builder isn't enough, how do you pick a good one?
 My advice is: **be cautious of any framework that requires you to change your code**.
-As soon as you have to subclass something, conform to a protocol, or add some kind of annotation; you're tying your code directly to a particular implementation.
+As soon as you have to subclass something, conform to a protocol, or add some kind of annotation, you're tying your code directly to a particular implementation.
 (This goes against the basic idea behind DI!)
 Instead, find a framework that lets you specify the wiring from *outside* your classes, whether that's specified via a DSL or in code.

 ### "I Don't Want to Expose All These Hooks."